A Weekender's Guide to Port Stephens

 in partnership with

+Every local you meet will ask if you've topped Tomaree Head Summit yet.
+The 45-minute walk is steep, but rewards you with epic views, taking in local islands and seemingly endless coastline.
 Next up, it's time to brave the water.
-There are more whale sightings from Port Stephens than anywhere else on Australia's East Coast, so jump aboard a cruise with eco-warriors Imagine.
-Their Envision fast cat holds just 18 people, so it feels more like a private adventure than a touristy experience.
-You can also whale watch from the shore in Port Stephens, check Wild About Whales for the best vantage points.
-In between chasing breaching humpbacks, sneaking up on Australia's northernmost fur seal colony and finding dolphins, the skipper will take you close to Cabbage Tree and Boondelbah Islands, the only nesting sites in the world for the threatened Gould's petrel.
+Port Stephens is undeniably one of the best places to spot whales on Australia's east coast between May and November.
+So, if you're visiting during the peak period, jump aboard a cruise with eco-warriors Imagine.
+Its fast cat Envision holds just 22 people, so it feels more like a private adventure than a touristy experience.
+In between chasing breaching humpbacks, sneaking up on a fur seal colony and finding dolphins, the skipper will take you close to Cabbage Tree Island, one of the only nesting sites in the world for the threatened species of seabird, Gould's petrel.
 Go at sunset if you can — the views on the return journey are magical.
+You can also whale watch from the shore in Port Stephens — check Wild About Whales for the best vantage points.